In this post

 Here are a few examples of what this can look like in practice:

-• Company C provides professional development benefits through a platform that hosts a variety of continuing education and leadership training courses.
+- Company C provides professional development benefits through a platform that hosts a variety of continuing education and leadership training courses.
 They decide to administer this benefit through an LSA, which employees now use to purchase individual courses, MasterClass subscriptions, industry conference tickets, career counseling, and more.
-Employees are happy that they can pursue the professional development opportunities that make the most sense for their career.
+Employees are happy they can pursue the professional development opportunities that make the most sense for their careers.

 An LSA also gives you more power to adjust your benefits at moment’s notice to reflect what is going on in the world.
 The Community Group (TCG) is a private, nonprofit organization creating opportunities through education since 1970.
 TCG offers a flexible LSA program through Benepass.
 The flexibility has allowed the team to pivot and change or add lifestyle pillars as needed.
 For example, rising gas prices led the team to add a new eligible spend category, with no extra budget on their part.